This is our third OCIP related announcement. The other two are directly below this Announcement

 Note: b-Line permits you to respond anonymously (by selecting “no” in response to the required question “May students contact you for further information about your summer experience?” towards the bottom of the evaluation form).

 The evaluations are for the exclusive use of Berkeley Law students; employers do not have access to them.
-You will be able to view other students’ evaluations from this past summer and from the previous three summers by clicking on the “Search” Tab in the “Evaluations” section of b-Line (to access the “Evaluations” section, click on the “Summer Evaluations” quicklink from the b-Line homepage).
-Responses from summers prior to 2005 are available in print-copy format in the CDO.
+You will be able to view other students’ evaluations from this past summer and from the previous four summers by clicking on the “Search” Tab in the “Evaluations” section of b-Line (to access the “Evaluations” section, click on the “Summer Evaluations” quicklink from the b-Line homepage).

 Further Note: you can help your fellow students (and future students) most by taking just a little extra time to thoughtfully complete the questions at the end of the survey that call for a “narrative” type response (as opposed to just a 1 through 5 rating).

 You do not need to order transcripts.
 The registrar will print out one official transcript for each 2L and 3L and deliver them to the CDO (you will need to give photocopies of your official transcript to OCIP employers at the time of your interviews).
-They will be available for pickup beginning Monday, August 10th in our office (290 Simon Hall).
+They will be available for pickup beginning Monday, August 9th in Boalt Room 355 (where we will be processing judicial clerkship applications).
+You will need to show your student i.d., so please be sure to bring it with you.
 There is no charge for the transcript.
-The last day for pick-up is Tuesday August 18th, but we do not recommend you wait until the deadline because it will leave you very little time to request changes/corrections (and very little time for the main campus registrar — which has to make those changes — to process them.)
+The last day for pick-up is Tuesday August 17th, but we do not recommend you wait until the deadline because it will leave you very little time to request changes/corrections (and very little time for the main campus registrar — which has to make those changes — to process them.)